 There’s no doubt that choosing to do your landscaping is the best way for a lot of people to go.
 Not only do you save a lot of money by not hiring professionals to do a job, but you’re also going to enjoy a lot of time outside.
 Landscaping is a good practice and a great way to spend the afternoon.

 Any custom landscape design will need various tools, from essential to0 high-tech, to get the job done right.
 Here are some of the tools you need to do your landscaping.

 Software: Yes, believe it or not, a good landscaping program can be essential when designing the layout of your lawn and garden.
 I use the Punch!
 Master Landscape & Home Design software.
-I repurchased this program in 2003 for my wife, and we’ve been using it a lot since then.
+I repurchased this program in 2003 for my wife, and we’ve used it a lot since then.

-You may not realize it, but mowing the lawn is an essential part of any landscape.
+You may not realize it, but lawn mowing is an essential part of any landscape.
 A lawnmower is, therefore, a critical part of your landscaping.
 Buying a lawnmower can be a tricky business-you can get models with everything but a kitchen sink.

 You’re going to need a good weed wacker for these.
-The best models come with several attachments, suitable for cutting down a variety of weeds-especially if you’ve slackened and allowed some of the more challenging types to grow.
+The best models come with several attachments, suitable for cutting down various weeds, especially if you’ve slackened and allowed some of the more challenging types to grow.

 A variety of shovels, rakes, and tools are essential, as are a good pair of gloves.
 All of these tools will depend on what you have planted in your landscaping, and even more complicated designs may require some basic knowledge of electricity, carpentry, and hydroponics.